Xu Guoyi

-Xu Guoyi (January 22, 1970 - July 19, 2020), male, was from Ningbo, Zhejiang Province.
-He was a Chinese swimmer, a coach of the Chinese national swimming team, and a member of the Jiusan Society.
+Xu Guoyi (January 22, 1970 - July 19, 2020) was a Chinese swimmer, a coach of the Chinese national swimming team, and a member of the Jiusan Society.

 Life

 Xu began swimming training at age 10 at a local amateur sports school and joined the Zhejiang provincial swimming team at age 12.
 Specializing in individual medley, he once placed third in a national competition.
 Xu retired from competition in 1993 and stayed with the team as a coach.
 Since 1994, as coach of the Zhejiang provincial team, Xu trained many athletes who went on to win medals at the Asian Games, World Championships, and Olympic Games.
-His trainees included Chen Huijia, Cai Li, Lu Zhiwu, Ye Shiwen, Xu Jiayu, Li Zhuhao, and Fu Yuanhui.
+His trainees included Chen Huijia, Cai Li, Lu Zhiwu, Ye Shiwen, Xu Jiayu, Wu Peng, Li Zhuhao, and Fu Yuanhui.
 In 2005, he became a coach for the Chinese national team.
 The Zhejiang provincial government awarded him first-class merit citations four times (2005, 2013, 2016, 2017).
 In 2012, he was honoured as an "Outstanding Coach of Zhejiang Province" and granted model labourer status.
 He was also recognized by the State General Administration of Sports and the Chinese Olympic Committee for his contributions to the 2008 Beijing Olympics.
 He received the National Sports Medal three times (2011, 2017, 2018) and was awarded a special government allowance by the State Council in 2017.
 In late 2015, Xu developed symptoms, including headaches and nausea, during a training camp in Yunnan.
 He was diagnosed with grade IV malignant glioma, the most severe form of brain cancer, and underwent emergency surgery in Beijing.
 Five months later, he returned to coaching the national team to prepare for the 2016 Summer Olympics.
 At the 13th National Games of China in 2017, Xu took the coach's oath on behalf of all coaches during the opening ceremony.
 Due to a relapse of his illness, he did not attend the 2019 World Aquatics Championships in Gwangju.
 Xu died of brain cancer in Beijing at 4:09 AM on July 19, 2020.